Why WeRide Stock Soared Today

 WeRide is finding success early among a field of many autonomous vehicle competitors in the race to bring autonomous technology to market.
 However, stiff competition remains from major players like Tesla and Alphabet-backed Waymo.

-WeRide operates deep in the red, but that is not unusual for such a company.
+While WeRide operates deep in the red, that is likely to change since it's not unusual for a company in its position and with the launch of commercial operations to have a negative balance.
 For those with patience and a high risk tolerance, I think WeRide is a good pick.

 Should you invest $1,000 in WeRide right now?